TonyTTTTT/TW-Finance-Analysis/README.md

 - add get-TAIEX-from-twse.py to get TAIEX from 20200601 ~ 20210630
 - Plan to build a Web APP that can visualize some analysis of TW finace
 	- add main.py for the backend

+## 2021/7/2
+- build the TAIEX-Open vs. Foreign-Fund-Diff figure on frontend
+- generate the label for predicting tommorow Open